 You only need a few things to make this Marinara sauce.

-• 2 quart slow cooker or larger if doubling the recipe.
-A basic slow cooker like this 2-quart Crockpot is basic with no bells and whistles and an inexpensive option.
+- 2-quart slow cooker or larger if doubling the recipe.
+A basic slow cooker like this 2-quart Crockpot is basic with no bells and whistles and is an inexpensive option.
 I own two of these.

-• Good knife to chop the onions and garlic.
-I own several higher end knives however this Victronix Chefs Knife gets the most use and under $40.
+- A good knife to chop the onions and garlic.
+I own several higher-end knives, but this Victronix Chef’s Knife gets the most use and is under $40.

 Storage